xster/flutter-wiki/Tree-hygiene.md

 find someone to actually review it. ("RSLGTM" means "Rubber Stamp Looks Good To Me".)

+### Who to have review your code

+If you aren't sure who to ask to review your code, you generally just need to wait, and eventually (hopefully less than a week) someone will get to it.
+If that isn't working, please reach out to one of the following people:

+* iOS widgets (cupertino) - @xster
+* Material widgets - @HansMuller
+* Flutter Framework - @goderbauer
+* Engine - @cbracken
+* `flutter` Tool - @zra
+* Plugins - @amirha
+* Anything else - @Hixie

 ## How to review code

 Reviewers should carefully read the code and make sure they understand